ibm-js/deliteful/docs/list/Pageable.md

 The property `maxPages` defines the maximum number of pages to display at the same time, allowing to keep the size of the DOM under control when using very large lists of items.

-When a pageable list loads and display a new page of data, it make sure not to display more pages than the maximum number of pages allowed by unloading some other pages.
+When a pageable list loads and displays a new page of data, it makes sure not to display more pages than the maximum number of pages allowed by unloading some other pages.

 Here is an example that illustrates the unloading mechanism, using a pageable list on a store of 1000 items, with a page length of 50 and a maximum number of 2 pages displayed at the same time:

-1. Initially, the list load and display the 50 first items of the store (index 0 to 49), and create a user control to load the following page;
+1. Initially, the list loads and displays the 50 first items of the store (index 0 to 49), and creates a user control to load the following page;
 1. When the user control is activated, the following 50 items (index 50 to 99) are loaded from the store and appended to the list (the list now displays the 100 first items from the store);
 1. When the user control is activated once again:
     1. the following 50 items (index 100 to 149) are loaded from the store and appended to the list;